dgms-and-applications/2021/index.md

 - generation of molecular structures, etc.

 We invite submissions that either address new problems and provide insights or present progress on established problems.
 The workshop includes a poster session, which will be held online, giving the opportunity to present novel ideas and ongoing projects.

-We have two paper awards worth £500, sponsored by Microsoft and Boltzbit.

-The Cambridge ELLIS unit will cover workshop registration fees for up to 10 under-represented participants.

 ### Submission Instructions